enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - You skip the per-request overhead.
 No new TLS handshake, no header re-parsing on every request, no new socket setup.
 - Auth works the same way for every operation, because operations are uniform inside the connection.
 - For mobile apps and IoT devices that pay a real cost for every HTTP setup, this is a measurable win.
-- And because of the synthetic request trick from the previous slide, the rest of the router doesn't even know the difference.
+- And because of the synthetic request trick from the previous slides, the rest of the router doesn't even know the difference.
 -->

 ---